NoviScl/Design2Code/README.md

 This is the official repo for our Design2Code project, maintained by the SALT lab from Stanford NLP.
 In this repo, we provide:

-- The Design2Code benchmark dataset for the task of converting visual design (screenshot) into code implementation, which consists of 484 real-world webpages from C4 (examples shown below).
+- The **Design2Code** benchmark dataset for the task of converting visual design (screenshot) into code implementation, which consists of 484 real-world webpages from C4 (examples shown below).

+- The **Design2Code-Hard** dataset, a subset of 80 extra difficult test cases collected from Github Pages that challenges SoTA VLMs' capabilities of Web UI generation.

 - Code for running all automatic evaluation.

-- Code for running multimodal prompting experiments on GPT-4V and Gemini Pro Vision.
+- Code for running multimodal prompting experiments on GPT-4O, Gemini Pro Vision, and Claude 3.5 Model Family.

 - Code for finetuning and running inference on our open-source Design2Code-18B model.